1982 Indonesian legislative election: Campaign

 The official election campaign lasted from 15 March to 27 April, followed by a "quiet week" before polling day on 4 May.
 As in 1977, the government used a variety of tactics to ensure a victory for Golkar.
 As well as shortening the campaign period by 15 days, the government regulation on the election required all contestants to submit campaign plans a week in advance, allowed regional governments to ban campaign activities seen as potentially disrupting public order and gave the government the power to reject electoral candidates, which it did to the detriment of the two parties.
 The government also pressured civil servants not only to vote Golkar, but also to persuade family members and friends to do so, while the army provided support for Golkar in the form of its campaign to enter villages to ensure people in rural areas gave their support.

 There were a number of violent incidents during the campaign, and two news publications, including the weekly news magazine Tempo were banned for reporting on them.
 In the most serious incident, on March 18, clashes between PPP and Golkar supporters at a Golkar rally on Jakarta's Lapangan Banteng led to rioting and arson.
 The Golkar stage was set alight and 318 people were arrested.
 There was also campaign violence in Yogyakarta and Solo.

 Results

 Once again Golkar won an absolute majority, with over 64% of the vote, beating its performance in both previous elections, while both political parties saw their vote fall.
-Golkar won a majority of votes in all provinces except Aceh, and including the four seats in won in East Timur, its directly elected seat total increased by 14 when the results were announced on June 14.
+Golkar won a majority of votes in all provinces except Aceh, and including the four seats in won in East Timor, its directly elected seat total increased by 14 when the results were announced on June 14.
 The two parties each lost five seats.

-Aftermath

-On 1 October the elected members took their oaths and the new People's Representative Council was inaugurated.
-The following year, the People's Consultative Assembly, comprising the elected legislature and government-appointed members, elected Suharto for a fourth presidential term.
+Presidential election

+Following the legislative election, the People's Consultative Assembly (MPR), the legislative branch of Indonesia, met from 10 to 11 March 1983 to elect both the president and vice president of the country for the 1988–1993 term.
+In the 1982 legislative election, abstentions increased in number.
+The number of abstentions had been increasing since the campaign began in the 1970s.
+The government spread a campaign to stop these abstentions.

+However, this campaign became chaotic after an incident at Lapangan Banteng, Central Jakarta.
+Nevertheless, this incident did not defeat Golkar in the election.
+Golkar still won a landslide victory and received many votes.
+On 10 March, Suharto was thus re-elected president unanimously to a fourth term at the 1982 MPR General Session.
+Umar Wirahadikusumah, an army general, was subsequently elected vice president on the next day.